 - Flat leaf parsley, roughly chopped

-- In a dutch oven heat olive oil on medium heat, then add onions.
+- In a dutch oven, warm up the olive oil on medium heat, then add diced onions.
 Saute for 3-5 minutes, or until onions are translucent and beginning to turn golden.
 Add garlic and basil, stir around frequently so they don't burn.
 Cook for one minute, then add tomatoes, chicken stock, bay leaf, and shredded chicken.

-- Let come to a simmer, cooking for five minutes to heat chicken through.
+- Let soup come to a simmer, cooking for five minutes or so to heat chicken through.

-- Add cheese tortellini and let cook for five minutes until heated through.
+- Add cheese tortellini and let cook for five minutes until cooked through.

-- Take pot off the heat, add heavy cream and parmesan, and stir well to melt cheese.
+- Take pot off the heat, add heavy cream and parmesan cheese, then stir well to melt cheese into the soup.
 Taste and season with salt and freshly cracked black pepper.
 Add parsley and extra parmesan to garnish.
-Serve immediately.